Weak convergence of Bayes estimators under general loss functions: Various types of differentiability

-\end{proof}The conditions stated in \cite[Theorem~1]{differentialwasser} only consider a compact set $\mathcal{X}$ and require that the derivative of the optimal transport map is bounded.
+The conditions stated in \cite[Theorem~1]{differentialwasser} only consider a compact set $\mathcal{X}$ and require that the derivative of the optimal transport map is bounded.
 These conditions imply the conditions of \Cref{grad_ws,grad_ws_real}.
-Note that the conditions of \Cref{grad_ws,grad_ws_real} are just sufficient and not necessary. \begin{example} Consider the location-scale family of Laplace distributions: The density is not differentiable for all parameter values, but the squared 2-Wasserstein distance between two elements is given as and is differentiable for all parameter values. \end{example} To illustrate the fact that the conditions of \Cref{grad_ws,grad_ws_real} hold for typical models, we give a concrete example. \begin{example} Consider the parametric shape family of Pareto distributions on $\mathcal{X}=(1,\infty)$.
-For any $t,\vartheta \in \Theta$ let $p_t$ denote the density of $P_t$, $F_t$ the c.d.f. of $P_t$ , $T_t^\vartheta$ the optimal transport map, which transports $P_t$ to $P_\vartheta$ and $\phi_t^\vartheta$ any solution to the dual problem of the Wasserstein distance.
-Then, it holds for any $C\in \mathbb{R}$.
-It can be seen that the conditions of \Cref{grad_ws,grad_ws_real} are fulfilled, because the logarithm grows slower than $x^t$ for any $t>0$ and for $a>1$. \end{example}
+In addition, note that the conditions of \Cref{grad_ws,grad_ws_real} are just sufficient and not necessary. \begin{example}[Laplace distribution] Consider the location-scale family of Laplace distributions The density is not differentiable for all parameter values, but the squared 2-Wasserstein distance between two elements is given as and is differentiable for all parameter values. \end{example} To illustrate the fact that the conditions of \Cref{grad_ws,grad_ws_real} hold for typical models, we give two examples. \begin{example}[Pareto distribution] Consider the parametric shape family of Pareto distributions on $\mathcal{X}=(1,\infty)$.
+For any $t,\vartheta \in \Theta$ let $p_t$ denote the density of $P_t$, $F_t$ the distribution function of $P_t$, and $T_t^\vartheta$ the optimal transport map, which transports $P_t$ to $P_\vartheta$ and {\rev $\Phi(t,\vartheta)$ the set of solutions} to the dual formulation of the Wasserstein distance.
+Then, it holds It can be seen that the conditions of \Cref{grad_ws,grad_ws_real} are fulfilled {\rev for $\Phi_0(t,\vartheta)=\{x\mapsto x^2+\frac{2\vartheta}{t+\vartheta}\left(1-x^{1+t/\vartheta}\right) \}$}, since the logarithm grows slower than $x^t$ for all $t>0$ and for $a>1$. \end{example}